-Audit is a lot of candidate’s “kryptonite” and the reason is because it is sort of like skiing.
-Easy to learn, extremely hard to master.
-I remember when I failed audit for the third time with a 73%, I called my dad at 3am telling him that I wanted to quit.
+The Audit section of the CPA exam is considered to be a lot of candidates’ “kryptonite”.
+We always say that studying for the Audit section of the CPA exam is sort of like skiing.
+It is easy to learn, yet extremely hard to master.
+I remember when I failed the audit exam for the third time with a 73%, I called my dad at 3 am telling him that I wanted to quit.
 He responded by saying “well, I guess you could always go work in insurance or something.”
 Nothing against selling insurance, but I realized after that call that quitting was not an option.
 So, with that said, just know that plenty of people have been in your position before and this is certainly not uncommon.
-In terms of next steps related to audit, here are my thoughts:
+If you find that you’re trying to memorize your way through the audit exam, it is critical that you invest in a CPA review course that helps you truly understand the material.
+For a more visual approach, try Universal CPA Review for free today!

 Know the Transaction Cycles